marvosyntactical/joeynmt/NOTES.md

 KBs unambiguous as designed; not like real world => experiment

 Metrics stuff :
+* include phi coefficient with TN in metrics / validation *TODO* !!!!
 * ablation study with bleu without "Youre welcome", "Have a nice day", "How can I help you today?" etc etc beam search should work now ✔️